 What about matching it with Armenian dinner delicacies?
 Totally great!
 The king flatbread of Armenia is often baked in a saj (flat metal pan) or tonir (metal round pan) (a traditional oven that looks like a tandoor).

-The food will have some additional sprinkled sesame seeds to add extra taste.
-When it’s a slice of Lavash, it’s delicious with sweet treats (jams), butter, or any savory Armenian stews.
+Sprinkle some sesame seeds to add extra taste.
+It’s best to enjoy this flatbread with sweet treats (jams), butter, or any savory Armenian stews.

 This is a complete introduction and a taste test of Lavash bread for you!

 8. Matnakash (Leavened Flatbread)